-Purchasing Receiving Inventory Storage Accounting Department Department Department Department - contacts suppliers - physically handles the - physically stores all - checks suppliers invoice receiving of inventories inventories with order forms and goods - completes order form for r- checks incoming inventories - receives inventories - checks suppliers credit the purchase of with order forms accompanied by a goods notes with the debit notes inventories received slip - receive slip from - completes goods received slip - prepares purchases journal receiving department and notifies purchasing dept and purchase returns that inventories have arrived journals - notifies the selling - forwards invoices to department that goods accounting departments have been received - authorizes debit - sends goods to notes and forwards i nventory storage department it to the supplier when r eady for distribution. inventories are to be returneu Returns goods to the supplier · · · · · · · · · · · · · · · · · · · when needed.
+Purchasing Receiving Inventory Storage Accounting epartment Department Department Department - contacts suppliers - physically handles the receiving of inventories - physically stores all inventories - checks suppliers invoice with order forms and goods - completes order form for the purchase of inventories r- checks incoming inventories with order forms - receives inventories accompanied by a goods received slip - checks suppliers credit notes with the debit notes - receive slip from receiving department - completes goods received slip and notifies purchasing dept that inventories have arrived - prepares purchases journal and purchase returns journals - notifies the selling department that goods have been received - forwards invoices to accounting departments - authorizes debit - sends goods to it to the supplier when rinventories are to be returned nventory storage department eady for distribution.
+Returns goods to the supplier when needed.